Yvans1325/Online-Retail-Transactions/README.md

 ### 2. Data Collection
 #### 2.1 Data Sources
 This dataset has been downloaded from the platform Kaggle.
-It represents retail transational data for 5 countries (USA, UK, CAnada, Australia and Germany) over the past year ( Mar 23 - Fev 24).
+It represents retail transational data for 5 countries (USA, UK, Canada, Australia and Germany) over the past year ( Mar 23 - Fev 24).
 It also contains information about customers, their purchases, products, and transactions details.

 The data includes various attributes :